ascsl/laravel-docs-ES/configuration-EN-ES.md

 <a name="introduction"></a>
 ## Introducción : Introduction

-Todos los archivos de configuración para el marco de Laravel se almacenan en el directorio `config`.
+Todos los archivos de configuración para el framework de Laravel se almacenan en el directorio `config`.
 Cada opción está documentada, así que no dude en consultar los archivos y familiarizarse con las opciones disponibles para usted.
 > > All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 <a name="environment-configuration"></a>